 However, the lead time is better to be measured when a team member is committed to the new request.
-This way the average lead time in a Kanban system will be much more accurate.
+This way, the average lead time in a Kanban system will be much more accurate.
 Otherwise, new tasks can spend months in a waiting queue before somebody has the capacity to start them and the lead time increases dramatically.

 When a new assignment appears on your Kanban board, it usually needs to be reviewed and discussed before it goes to the execution process.
 Naturally, the new task spends some time in a waiting queue before a member of your team has the capacity to start working on it.